Poetry and ‘dementia’

 I have also become more aware of the rather limited, negative and medicalised language with which Alzheimer’s disease and other degenerative neurological diseases are described and communicated.
 I am consequently very interested in shedding more light on how ‘dementia’ – the D-word – is portrayed, and in exploring ways of extending and deepening the discourse.
 As a poet myself, I want to explore these issues with and through the medium of poetry, as I believe it has special affordances for an understanding of ‘dementia’, through its scrupulous and lyrical telling of transitions and borderlands, twilight zones and crossings-over…

-I hope to be writing papers on the work of different individual poets, including Sarah Day, Jane Draycott, Louise Glück, Philip Gross and Janet Sutherland, and to upload draft papers as and when they are ready.
+I hope to be writing papers on the work of different individual poets, including Louise Glück (in press) and Philip Gross.
+Other poets of interest are Sarah Day, Jane Draycott and Janet Sutherland.
+I will upload the papers as and when they are ready.

 If you have any further suggestions for poets whom you think I should consider, please contact me at lesley@lesleysaunders.org.uk